Ghasak/nvim/docs/upgrade_nvim/u07_update_mason_java_langauge_server.md

 After these changes Neovim starts JDT LS without errors, the debug/test jars are detected, and your variable names remain unchanged so the rest of your configuration keeps working.

+After these changes, Neovim starts JDT LS without errors, the debug/test JARs are detected, and your variable names remain unchanged, so the rest of your configuration continues to work.